sidhanth01/Sidhanth-L/README.md

 # Sidhanth-L
  Welcome to my GitHub repository!
-As a passionate Software Engineering student with a focus on AI/ML, this repository showcases my journey in learning and implementing various AI and machine learning projects.
+As an AI/ML engineer, I’m excited to share my journey through various projects and innovations in artificial intelligence and machine learning.
+Here, you'll find a collection of my work showcasing practical implementations, experiments, and advancements in the field.